makimaki1006/shift-suite/README.md

   summary spreadsheets.
 - **`build_stats`** – Aggregates KPIs and produces overall and monthly statistics.
  - **`forecast`** – Builds demand series and forecasts future staffing needs via time‑series models.
 Each run appends the selected model and MAPE to `forecast_history.csv` and holiday dates can be passed as exogenous inputs.
+   If the average MAPE of the last few runs exceeds 0.25, the function automatically switches to an ARIMA model and uses multiplicative seasonality.
 - **`fairness`** – Evaluates fairness in shift allocation across staff members.
 - **`rl`** – Experimental reinforcement‑learning module for generating
   optimised rosters.